NTIA/SpectrumBrowser/documents/transfer-spec/MSODTransferSpec.md

 … wOn(n), wOff(1), wOff(2), …, wOff(n)], where the argument denotes
 a frequency index and wOn = noiseSourceOnPowers and wOff = noiseSourceOffPowers

-If processed = “True”, then the data streams are,
+If processed = true, then the data streams are,

 10b. noiseFigure(n) = Noise figure [dB] referenced to input of preselector.